Tips on Taking Photographs in Antarctica

 A cheap and easy alternative is a small bean bag, put it on a rock and press your camera against it when taking pictures.
 You won't use it for every shot, but for those that you do use it for you'll see a difference.

 For hand-held shots, brace yourself before taking the picture, pull your elbows into your body and hold your breath just before squeezing (not jerking) the shutter.
-Leaning the side or corner of the camera against something solid can also work, though not usually on a ship as you end up transferring the vibration from the engine to the camera instead.
+Leaning the side or corner of the camera against something solid can also work, though not on a ship as you end up transferring the vibration from the engines to the camera.